quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 For the most part, the Cosmic Calendar is a faithful retelling of cosmology as we know it.
 There are a few points to touch on, though.

 First, the description of how the Moon formed—where it was simply a collection of random debris that coalesced in a singular object—is a bit of an oversimplification of the currently accepted lunar origin hypotheses.
-The most widely accepted hypothesis of how the Moon was formed is called the [giant impact hypothesis][23], where a planet the size of Mars called *Theia* collided with Earth and its resulant ejecta coallesced to for the Moon. *Cosmos* shows a planetoid hitting Earth, but what they showed is much smaller than the proposed Theia.[^1]
+The most widely accepted hypothesis of how the Moon was formed is called the [giant impact hypothesis][23], where a planet the size of Mars called *Theia* collided with Earth and its resultant ejecta coalesced to for the Moon. *Cosmos* shows a planetoid hitting Earth, but what they showed is much smaller than the proposed Theia.[^1]

 Second, Tyson mentions that we "invented Astronomy."
 The use of "invented" is problematic: we didn't make astronomy up like we did with, say, astrology.
 I'd strongly argue "discover" is a more appropriate description of our relation to astronomy and the other sciences.